 The Pearson BTEC Level 1/Level 2 Tech Award in Animal Care is ideal for you if you are a pre-16 student working at level 1 or level 2 and would like to find out more about animal care.
-This course offers a practical introduction to life and work in the animal care sector.
+This course offers both a theory and practical introduction to life and work in the animal care sector.
 The qualification is the same size and level as a GCSE.